The Bay Lights

 The Bay Lights was a site-specific monumental light sculpture and generative art installation on the western span of the San Francisco–Oakland Bay Bridge, designed to commemorate the 75th anniversary of its opening.
 The installation by light artist Leo Villareal included 25,000 individual white LEDs along 1.8 mi of the cables on the north side of the suspension span of the bridge between Yerba Buena Island and San Francisco.
 The installation was controlled via a computer and displayed changing patterns that were not meant to repeat.
 The opening ceremony was held on March 5, 2013.

 Initially intended as a temporary installation, which ended on March 5, 2015, the project was re-installed as a longstanding feature of the Bay Bridge with permanent fixtures that were re-lit on January 30, 2016.
-Due to the project being underfunded, the lights were turned off on March 5, 2023, the 10th anniversary of the lights.
+After an extended run, the lights were turned off on March 5, 2023.
+An $11M fundraising effort is underway to return the lights in March 2025.

 Origin

-The Bay Lights was conceived in September 2010 by Ben Davis of Words Pictures Ideas, a public relations company that has a contract with the California Department of Transportation (Caltrans) for publicizing the construction of the new eastern span replacement of the Bay Bridge between Yerba Buena Island and Oakland.
+The Bay Lights was conceived in September 2010 by Ben Davis of Words Pictures Ideas, a public relations company contracted by the California Department of Transportation (Caltrans) to publicize the construction of the new eastern span replacement of the Bay Bridge between Yerba Buena Island and Oakland.
 Davis characterized the Bay Bridge as being overshadowed by the Golden Gate Bridge, which is a popular tourist destination for visitors to San Francisco, and he hoped this art project would give the Bay Bridge more recognition.
 Davis contacted light artist Leo Villareal, who had an exhibition on display at the San Jose Museum of Art in late 2010.
 Davis later founded Illuminate the Arts, a non-profit organization, to organize the sculpture's design, engineering, and fundraising.
+WordPress founder Matt Mullenweg was an early financial supporter of the project.

 Both Davis and Villareal suggest The Bay Lights was influenced by their experiences at the annual Burning Man art and music festival in northwestern Nevada.
 Villareal first attended Burning Man in 1994 and eventually joined the board of directors of the Burning Man organization.
 His prototype light sculpture was 16 blinking lights in a grid that was meant to be a beacon when returning to his camp at night.
-From there, Villareal has programmed more complex light matrices and exhibitions, including his largest, "Multiverse," a 41,000 LED installation on permanent display at the National Gallery of Art in Washington, DC.
+From there, Villareal has programmed more complex light matrices and exhibitions, including his largest by light count, Multiverse, a 41,000 LED installation on permanent display at the National Gallery of Art in Washington, DC.